halsing/algorithm_tasks_python/README.md

-# Just a simple tasks in python
+# Just a simple algorithms tasks in python